ecmwf/kronos/README.rst

 Run the executor
 ~~~~~~~~~~~~~~~~

-- load the executor conda environment
+- load the executor conda environment (read INSTALL.rst for how to create the executor conda environment)
   > source activate executor

 - Setup the executor configuration file
-  - A detailad description of the fields is shown by executing
+  - A detailad description of the fields of the configuration file is shown by executing
     > kronos-config-exe

 - Setup the submit job template
-  - Examples of job submit templates can be found in (e.g. slurm.py and pbs.py):
+  - Examples of job submit templates (e.g. slurm.py and pbs.py) can be found in:
     - <src-dir>/kronos/executor/job_classes

 - run the executor